THE INTERNET DEMOCRACY INITIATIVE

 A platform for positive change in an interconnected world

-The Internet Democracy Initiative will study problems that have widespread information and social media implications.
-This initiative will provide leadership in understanding the role of the internet in structuring democracy, society, and markets.
+The Internet Democracy Initiative studies problems that have widespread information and social media implications.
+This initiative provides leadership in understanding the role of the internet in structuring democracy, society, and markets.

 The Imperative